bitcanon/visonicalarm/README.md

 # Visonic Alarm Library
+Hi and welcome!
+Click the button below if you enjoy this library and want to support my work.
+A lot of coffee is consumed as a software developer you know 😁

 <a href="https://www.buymeacoffee.com/bitcanon" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

+>Needless to say, this is completely voluntary.

 ## Introduction
 A simple library for the Visonic PowerMaster API written in Python 3.